About The Practice

 Personally

 I am a native Texan and grew up a couple of hours outside of Austin in one of those tiny towns you probably haven’t heard of.
 After bouncing around the country through my 20’s, I moved to Austin, met someone on Tinder (yes, Tinder), eloped with that person in Spain, and planted roots in Central Austin.
-Best decisions ever.
-When I’m not at work, you can find me on a hiking trail with my dog, eating Taco Deli, and trying to keep my plants alive.
-And when it’s all said and done, you can find me on a patio somewhere with a cold drink in hand.
+When I’m not at work, you can find me singing Itsy Bitsy Spider to my baby, on a hiking trail, eating Taco Deli, and trying to keep my plants alive.
+And when it’s all said and done, you will find me on a patio somewhere with a cold drink and in a good conversation.

 – Katy

-Katy Manganella, LPC, Founder of Austin City Counseling
+Katy Manganella (she/her), LPC, Founder of Austin City Counseling

 What I Want You to Know